Reports and papers

 Published in the European Journal of Futures Research.

-This book chapter argues that higher education must respond to the emergence of knowmads: people who create value through mobility, creativity, networks, and self-direction.
-It explores how institutions can move beyond industrial assumptions and support learners in developing the capacities needed to contribute in fluid and uncertain environments.
+This book chapter argues that higher education must respond to the emergence of knowmads and explores how institutions can support learners in developing the capacities needed to contribute in fluid and uncertain environments.

 Chapter in Transformative Perspectives and Processes in Higher Education.

-This edited special issue examines the relationship between changing forms of work and the futures of education.
-The contributions explore how mobility, networks, creativity, and borderless collaboration challenge traditional assumptions about learning, labor, and institutional design.
+This edited special issue examines the relationship between changing forms of work and the futures of education, focusing on mobility, networks, and collaboration.

 Edited special issue of On the Horizon.

-Pointillist, cyclical, and overlapping: Multidimensional facets of time in online learning
+Multidimensional facets of time in online learning (2011)

-This article examines how time is experienced in online learning environments and argues that digital learning cannot be understood through simple linear models of instructional pacing.
-It offers a more nuanced account of temporal experience in online education and contributes to broader thinking about flexibility, participation, and learning design.
+This article examines how time is experienced in online learning environments and offers a more nuanced account of temporal experience in digital education.

 Published in the International Review of Research in Open and Distance Learning.